-The essence of the experience
+The essence of the Safari game drive

 Ideally situated on the eastern side of the Skeleton Coast National Park and southwest of Etosha National Park.
-Damaraland stands as one of the most beautiful areas found in Namibia, featuring a massive, untamed, and ruggedly beautiful region that offers travellers an adventurous challenge.
-Explore the rugged region alongside experienced and knowledgeable guides in search of especially adapted wildlife, as they expertly navigate through the arid desert in search of food and moisture in the seemingly hostile environment.
+Damaraland stands as one of the most beautiful areas found in Namibia, featuring a massive, untamed, and ruggedly beautiful region that offers travelers an adventurous challenge.
+Explore the rugged region alongside experienced and knowledgeable guides in search of specially adapted wildlife, as they expertly navigate through the arid desert in search of food and moisture in the seemingly hostile environment.
 Morning and afternoon game drives perfectly exhibit the intense scenery, sporting prehistoric water courses with open plains and grasslands, massive granite koppies, deep gorges, and captivating wildlife littered across the region.
-The breath-taking mountainous region of Damaraland is home to an assortment of these desert-adapted wildlife, such as the mighty desert dwelling elephant, rare black rhino, banded zebra, and famed predators, like the wild maned lion, spotted brown hyena, and swift cheetah.
-These four legged residents all eke out an acceptable existence in the near-barren landscape, amongst the towering basalt mountains and Mopani-shaded river beds of the Kunene region.
+The breath-taking mountainous region of Damaraland is home to an assortment of this desert-adapted wildlife, such as the mighty desert-dwelling elephant, rare black rhino, banded zebra, and famed predators, like the wild-maned lion, spotted brown hyena, and swift cheetah.
+These four-legged residents all eke out an acceptable existence in the near-barren landscape, amongst the towering basalt mountains and Mopani-shaded river beds of the Kunene region.